Thomas

 "This squib was written by Gray on the occasion of the Earl of Sandwich being a candidate for the office of High Steward of the University of Cambridge in 1764.
 "Jemmy Twitcher" was Lord Sandwich's nickname, and his followers were called "Twitcherites."
 Lord Sandwich was a schoolfellow of Gray's at Eton; he refers to him and Lord Halifax in a letter to West, dated 27 May, 1742, as then statesmen, though not long before "dirty boys playing at cricket."
 See also letters of Feb.
 21, and July 10, 1764, and 29 April, 1765."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-263.
+London: George Bell and sons, 1891, 263.

 Title/Paratext] "A printed copy of these [...]"
 J. Bradshaw, 1891.